rtek1000/W1209-firmware-modified/README.md

 - - STlink V2
 - - Wires (At least 3 wires)
 - - Single row pin bar 2.54mm pitch (At least 3 pins)
+- Note: the STlink cable can interfere with the W1209 operation, if the display shows 888, remove the cable from the W1209 board.

 # Original description:
 - w1209-firmware